 Welcome to the NHS Abdominal Aortic Aneurysm Screening Programme

-Welcome to the NHS Abdominal Aortic Aneurysm Screening Programme, a systematic national population-based screening programme that aims to reduce deaths from ruptured abdominal aortic aneurysms through early detection, appropriate monitoring and treatment.
-Jonothan Earnshaw, Director
+The NHS Abdominal Aortic Aneurysm Screening Programme is a systematic national population-based screening programme that aims to reduce deaths from ruptured abdominal aortic aneurysms through early detection, appropriate monitoring and treatment.

 Do you need support and information to help you to decide whether to take up the offer of screening for abdominal aortic aneurysm?
 If so, try our new patient decision aid

 Visit the Training pages for details of the national training courses and qualifications for Screening Technicians and Clinical Skills Trainers.

 Ensuring a high quality service

 Service Objectives and Quality Standards are built into every part of the NHS AAA Screening Programme.
 The Quality Standards can be downloaded from the Quality page.

 Screening where you live

 Our Screening where you live pages include contact details for the local AAA screening programmes in England.